Call to Artists

 • Presenting work in one of our festival or co-presentation events

-Guelph Dance selects artists using our Four Pillars to guide decisions:
+Guelph Dance selects artists using our three Pillars to guide decisions:

-GD remains committed to showcasing the very best in Canadian contemporary dance, while emphasizing opportunities for people of all ages and stages of development to experience dance in ways that extend beyond being audience members.
+GD remains committed to showcasing Canadian contemporary dance, while emphasizing opportunities for people of all ages and stages of development to experience dance in ways that extend beyond being audience members.
+Over the next 3 year, the artistic and community engagement programming will be informed by these three pillars:

-1. To increase community engagement in contemporary dance.
-We wish to provide opportunities where everyone can dance, engage in the creative process and be exposed to high quality artists in the dance field.
+1. To increase community engagement in contemporary dance year-round.
+We wish to provide opportunities where everyone can dance, engage in the creative process and be exposed to artists in the dance field.
 We are interested in bringing community members and dance artists together in collaborations that enable all parties to build stronger relationships around dance.

 History